 Immunization and Fees

-All students who are enrolled in a course that requires a field placement (SOCW 495 Field Practicum and Seminar I and SOCW 496 Field Practicum and Seminar II) must have an annual tuberculosis screening (PPD).
+All students who are enrolled in a course that requires a practicum placement (SOCW 495 Social Work Practicum and Seminar I and SOCW 496 Social Work Practicum and Seminar II) must have an annual tuberculosis screening (PPD).
 In addition, students must complete the entire hepatitis B immunization series in accordance with current U.S. Public Health Service recommendations.
 The cost of immunizations is the responsibility of the student.
-The majority of agencies used for field placements require fingerprinting, a criminal background check (may be more extensive than the university requirement), and a child protective services check.
+Practicum placement agencies may require fingerprinting, a criminal background check (may be more extensive than the university requirement), and a child protective services check.
 Any cost related to these requirements is the responsibility of the student.

 Writing Intensive Requirement

 The university requires all students to complete at least one course designated "writing intensive" in the 300 level or above.
-Students majoring in social work fulfill this requirement by successfully completing SOCW 471 Research in Social Work.
+Students majoring in social work fulfill this requirement by successfully completing SOCW 471 Research in Social Work (Mason Core).

 Banner Code: PH-BSW-SOCW